 Green Homes Grant fails to deliver

-The Green Homes Grant, which was announced in August 2020 in reaction to the pandemic, is failing to deliver the expectations of BEIS.
+The Green Homes Grant, which was announced in August 2020 in reaction to the pandemic, has failed to deliver the expectations of BEIS.

-The grant offered is too low to attract householders and has proved awkward and unprofitable for installers.
-The administrative barriers erected have limited the issue of vouchers to a tiny fraction of what was originally intended.
+The grant offered was too low to attract householders and proved awkward and unprofitable for installers.
+The administrative barriers erected limited the issue of vouchers to a tiny fraction of what was originally intended.

 Green Homes Grant

-The Green Homes Grant gives homeowners in England a voucher to install one or more of the following "primary categories" in existing properties:
+The Green Homes Grant had planned to give homeowners in England a voucher to install one or more of the following "primary categories" in existing properties:

 - solid wall, under-floor, cavity wall or roof insulation